vo1d-null/vo1d/README.md

 ## Online Shop - Bushido Code Apparel

 Check out the "Bushido Code Apparel" section of the website to explore the online shop.
-From stylish designs to meaningful messages, the shop offers a unique collection that aligns with my vision.
+It has stylish designs and meaningful messages.Every collection is unique and aligns with my vision.

 ## Live Website